Éditeur de la source HTMLRupture de ligne

 AREA SETUP

-Hang multicolored miniature Christmas lights, glue pictures of various colors to the ceiling and walls, install garlands and multicolored balloons.
+Hang multicolored miniature Christmas lights, glue pictures of various colors on the ceiling and on your daycare walls, install garlands and multicolored balloons.
 Paint the windows with window paints.
 Use old gift bags of different colors, cut out the designs, laminate them and place them on the floor in the nursery for babies to explore.
 You can do the same in other corners also.

 Have fun with these great workshop ideas provided by Caroline Allard.